Our guide to the ferry services in Wellington

 Island Crossing Ferry

-Bluebridge Cook Strait Ferry and The Interislander connect the capital city of Wellington, situated at the foot of the North Island, to the small town of Picton in the South Island.
-The vehicle carrying service takes 3 hours and is often described as "one of the most beautiful ferry rides in the world".
+Bluebridge Cook Strait Ferry and The Interislander connect Wellington, situated at the foot of the North Island, to the small town of Picton on the South Island.
+The vehicle carrying service takes around 3 hours and is often described as "one of the most beautiful ferry rides in the world".

 The 92 kilometre trip presents the incredible beauty of the Marlborough Sounds, giving you regular sightings of dolphins, whales and fur seals.
 Interislander and Bluebridge ferries run up to four times a day with a range of fare options to suit your budget.